 Then one day your neighbour's dog, or yours, or a fox, or a raccoon, or a buzzard, gets in and kills one or more.

-I've had mine killed by uncontrolled domestic dogs and by foxes, in fact one summer my entire flock was wiped out by a fox family who dug under a fence which was buried 12" into the ground.
+I've had mine killed by uncontrolled domestic dogs, pine martens and foxes.
+In fact one summer my entire flock was wiped out by a fox family who dug under a fence which was buried 12" into the ground.

 I can tell you now - it's heart-breaking, it's not easy to resolve and it can be expensive.
 The 7 foot high chainlink fence I had put round our (admittedly very large) run cost around $4,500.